artsy/Swift-at-Artsy/Beginners/Lesson Two/README.md

 }
 ```

-This acts like a `Bool` in that it must be exactly one of these four states; for example, it cannot be both for sale and on hold just like a bool can't be both true and false.
+This acts like a `Bool` in that it _must_ be exactly one of these four states.
+For example, it cannot be both for sale and on hold just like a bool can't be both true and false.
 This is the actual code we use in the [Artsy iOS app](https://github.com/artsy/eigen/blob/master/Artsy/Models/API_Models/Partner_Metadata/Artwork.h#L13-L18), albeit in Objective-C. Same, same.

 So let's set it.